 To participate in Florida's freshwater angler recognition programs, all fish must be caught by the angler being recognized in accordance with the freshwater recreational fishing regulations of the state of Florida at the time of the catch.
-This includes, but is not limited to, the angler being properly licensed or using an approved exemption, using legal gear (moreover, for angler recognition the gear must be an active hook and line method, which does not include bush hooks or trotlines), and fishing in fresh water or brackish waters within the state of Florida, where the angler has legal access.
+This includes, but is not limited to, the angler being properly licensed or using an approved exemption, using legal gear (moreover, for angler recognition the gear must be an active hook-and-line method, which does not include bush hooks or trotlines), and fishing in fresh water or brackish waters within the state of Florida, where the angler has legal access.
 Your submissions to this program including photos and other data provided to the Florida Angler Recognition program constitute a release for the Florida Fish and Wildlife Conservation Commission to use them without compensation or further notice for research, informational and other public purposes, such as being posted on this TrophyCatchFlorida.com website, Facebook.com/TrophyCatchFlorida and in other related news releases and articles.
 Moreover, the FWC may require a lie-detector test prior to awarding prizes, if the legality or size of the catch is in question.

 There are 33 eligible species of freshwater fish in the "Big Catch" program.
 To participate an angler must abide by the general angler recognition rules and either the length or weight of the fish must exceed the posted minimum length or weight.
-It is preferred that a photo of the fish be submitted and the form completed online by a registered angler; however, an angler may submit the application on paper with either a photo or witness' signature, if they cannot submit electronically.
-Paper applications are available in the current version of the Florida Freshwater Recreational Fishing Regulations or may be downloaded here (PDF).
-Fish may be harvested or released (in accordance with applicable laws), if the fish was released the certificate will include an accolade to that effect.
+Submit a photo of the fish (for Big Catch any clear photo of the fish, or angler and fish, will be adequate) and complete the form online.
+Note the certificate will be awarded to the registered angler that submits it, so each angler must be registered uniquely.
+For Big Catch, fish may be harvested or released (in accordance with applicable laws), if the fish was released the certificate will include an accolade to that effect.

 Note that not all 33 species are available anywhere in the state.
 If you would like to see the approximate ranges of the species or which ones are available in your county, please visit our distribution map.

-Kids Fishing—Family fishing is an outstanding way to enjoy nature and spend quality time together, research has shown that active nature-based recreation contributes to a happier, heatlhier and more productive life style.
+Kids Fishing Family fishing is an outstanding way to enjoy nature and spend quality time together, research has shown that active nature-based recreation contributes to a happier, healthier and more productive life style.
 To encourage youth fishing and add to the excitement, we have lowered the big catch minimum qualifying sizes by 25 percent for youths under age 16.
 Otherwise the same Big Catch rules apply for youth as for adults.

 Specialists (five documented Big Catch fish of the same species), Masters (five documented Big Catch fishes of different species) or Elite Angler Certificates (ten documented Big Catch fishes of different species) are awarded to anglers following the same rules.
 Although the Florida Fish and Wildlife Conservation Commission (FWC) attempts to track and report these automatically based on an anglers customer id (license number) or registration number (for anglers exempt from licenses), it is best for anglers to indicate when a fish qualifies them for these awards.
-Trophy Award pins are provided to anglers that document a bass over 10 pounds as part of the Big Catch program, whether they are released or harvested.
 This is distinct from the TrophyCatch program, which requires greater documentation and for all bass to be released alive.

 *If not registered prior to catching a qualifying fish, the angler must do so before submitting an entry into the TrophyCatch program.
-However, this may be completed after the fish is caught, measured, photographed, and released (except that Hall of Fame fish must be certified by an FWC employee prior to release).
+However, this may be completed after the fish is caught, measured, photographed, and released.

 Submitting a Fish: